Learning from Indonesia’s ‘blackest day’

 We in Asean should reject being used as proxies by any foreign nation seeking to make use of our region in the imposition of their hegemonic designs and opportunistic version of rights, wrongs and rules.

-Lim Teck Ghee’s Another Take is aimed at demystifying social orthodoxy.
-Comments: letters@thesundaily.com
+Dr Lim Teck Ghee’s Another Take is aimed at demystifying social orthodoxy.